-Some states have had laws regarding bedbugs, infestations, and/or their control since the early 1900s, when bedbugs were a significant pest.
+Some states have had laws regarding bedbugs, infestations, and their control since the early 1900s when bedbugs were a significant pest.
 Then, as bedbug infestations waned, so too did bedbug laws.
 But as the 21st century continues to see a resurgence of the tiny biting bugs, states began reassessing their laws, with many updating or adding new regulation.

-- In Florida, landlords must make reasonable provisions for the extermination of bedbugs in rental property.
+- In Florida, landlords must make reasonable provisions for the extermination of bedbugs in a rental property.

 - Wisconsin law requires that institutions take all necessary measures to eradicate bedbug and pest infestations.

 Although EPA regulates pesticides that can be used against bedbugs, its jurisdiction does not include the state regulations governing the management or reporting of bedbugs.
-However, the EPA includes a document prepared by National Pest Management Association staff that provides in-depth detail on State Bed Bug Specific Laws & Rules.
-These rules were updated in July, 2013, but because states continue to propose and enact new laws, EPA recommends that you check with your own state for any changes or new laws.
+However, the EPA includes a document prepared by the National Pest Management Association staff that provides in-depth detail on State Bed Bug Specific Laws and Rules.
+These rules were updated in July 2013, but because states continue to propose and enact new laws, EPA recommends that you check with your state for any changes or new laws.
 Additionally, some states allow cities and municipalities to enact regulation, so local laws should also be checked.